Socket SP3: Socket SP3r2

 Socket TR4, also known as Socket SP3r2, is used for high-end desktop CPUs.
 It is physically identical to a normal SP3 socket with some connections disabled.
 A TR4 socket will prevent the use of CPUs designed for Socket SP3 with an ID pin.

 Socket SP3r3

 Socket sTRX4, also known as Socket SP3r3, used for third-generation Ryzen Threadripper (Threadripper 3000X) high-end desktop CPUs, is physically identical to the normal SP3 socket with some connections disabled, and is the successor to Socket TR4 (SP3r2).

 Socket SP3r4

-Socket sWRX8, also known as Socket SP3r4, is used for second and third generation Ryzen Threadripper Pro (Ryzen Threadripper Pro 3000WX and Ryzen Threadripper Pro 5000WX) high-end desktop CPUs, is physically identical to the normal SP3 socket, with some connections repurposed, and is the successor to Socket sTRX4 (SP3r3).
+Socket sWRX8, also known as Socket SP3r4, is used for Ryzen Threadripper Pro 3000WX and Ryzen Threadripper Pro 5000WX workstation desktop CPUs.
+It is physically identical to the normal SP3 socket, with some connections repurposed.